Ulbster railway station

 Ulbster was a railway station located at Ulbster, Highland, between Wick and Lybster.

 History

 The station was opened as part of the Wick and Lybster Railway on 1 July 1903.
-As with the other stations on the line, the station was closed from 3 April 1944.
+As with the other stations on the line, the station was closed to passenger traffic from 3 April 1944.
+It was closed to goods traffic on 1 December 1951.

+The site is now largely grassed over.
+The former station master's house is a private dwelling.